 - You Cannot Afford the Premiums: If this is the case, using any of the methods stated in the previous section can help lower your premiums.
 However, in more extreme cases, you may just have to cash out or cancel your life insurance policy.

-- Your Financial Goals Have Changed: Your goals may have changed with a new life event or milestone, and you may find that other insurance products do a better job of fulfilling your needs.
+- Your Financial Goals Have Changed: Your goals may have changed with a new life event or milestone, or you may find other insurance products better suited to meet your needs.

 For example, if you have a term insurance policy, cancelling or exchanging it with a whole life policy can be a better solution to secure your family.